EconomyLens.com

 Analysts expect US Federal Reserve Chair Jerome Powell to strike a careful tone at his press conference after the central bank's rate decision. ©AFP

 Washington (United States) (AFP) – The US Federal Reserve is expected to deliver a further interest rate cut Wednesday despite divisions among its ranks, with chief Jerome Powell’s ability to secure support from fellow policymakers put to the test.
-Financial markets expect a third straight 25 basis points reduction, bringing levels to a range between 3.50 percent and 3.75 percent.
+Financial markets expect a third consecutive 25 basis points reduction, bringing levels to a range between 3.50 percent and 3.75 percent.
 This would be the lowest in around three years.
+But fissures within the Fed have grown even as policymakers slashed rates twice in recent months to boost the weakening employment market — and the central bank faces a turbulent year ahead.

 Related

 Powell will likely be able to “persuade several hesitant policymakers to support a third consecutive ‘risk management’ rate cut,” said EY-Parthenon chief economist Gregory Daco.
-This comes as the most recent available figures confirmed a slowdown in the jobs market, while a government shutdown from October to mid-November delayed the publication of more updated federal data.
-But Daco also expects Powell to signal “firmly that additional easing is unlikely before next spring,” unless there is material weakening in the world’s biggest economy.
-This is because rates are close to “neutral,” a level that neither stimulates nor restricts economic activity, analysts believe.
+The most recent available figures confirmed a slowdown in the jobs market, while a government shutdown from October to mid-November delayed the publication of more updated federal data.
+But Daco also expects Powell to signal “firmly that additional easing is unlikely before next spring,” unless there is material weakening in the economy.
+This is because rates are close to “neutral,” a level that neither stimulates nor restricts economic activity.

-This week’s gathering is the last before 2026, a year of key changes for the central bank — including the accession of a new chief and tests of its independence as political pressure mounts.
-In an interview with Politico published Tuesday, Trump signaled that he would judge Powell’s successor on whether they immediately cut interest rates.
-Asked if this was a “litmus test” for his handpicked candidate, Trump responded “yes.”
+This week’s gathering is the last before 2026, a year of key changes for the Fed — including the accession of a new chief and tests of the central bank’s independence as political pressure mounts.
+In a Politico interview published Tuesday, Trump signaled he would judge Powell’s successor on whether they immediately cut rates.
+Interviews for his choice are entering the final stages, and Powell’s term as Fed chair ends in May.
+Trump earlier hinted he wants to nominate his chief economic adviser Kevin Hassett.
+Other top contenders include former Fed official Kevin Warsh, Fed governors Christopher Waller and Michelle Bowman, and Rick Rieder of BlackRock.
+Hassett chairs the White House National Economic Council and appears to be in lockstep with the president on key economic issues.

-Miran’s term as governor also ends in January, creating an opening among the Fed’s top officials.
-And Trump has sought to free up another seat in attempting to fire Fed Governor Lisa Cook earlier this year.
-Cook challenged her ousting, and the Supreme Court barred the president from immediately removing her while awaiting oral arguments on the case in January.
+Miran’s term as governor also ends in January, creating an opening among top Fed officials.
+And Trump has sought to free up another seat in attempting to fire Fed Governor Lisa Cook this year.
+Cook challenged her ousting, and the Supreme Court awaits oral arguments in the case in January.

 © 2024 AFP